DCFS Leadership

 Deputy Administrator over Child Welfare

-Deputy Administrator over Administrative Services
+Deputy Administrator over Support Services

 Information Technology Manager